kristapratico/azure-sdk-for-python/doc/dev/static_type_checking.md

     current: bool
 ```

+A `TypedDict` lets you specify types hints for the value of each key in the dictionary.
 It's important to note that `Employee` has no runtime effect - the interpreter will not validate that the keys or values
 passed are the correct types.
-However, during static type checking, when the `Employee` TypedDict is constructed, mypy
+However, during static type checking, when the `Employee` TypedDict is constructed, the type checker
-will expect a dict with the keys and typed values specified.
+will expect the keys and typed values specified.

 ```python
 employee = Employee(name="krista", title="swe", id="nah", current=True)